Cybersecurity is a booming industry these days because increasingly we’re witnessing a number of high profile online data breaches.

 Take the assumption that there’s a likely chance your information can be hacked.
 In other words, if you’re not prepared for those business documents, naughty pictures or heated email exchange to go public don’t keep them online.

 Nothing online is un-hackable as proven by the ongoing cyber breaches that take place all the time.
-You’re online security is only as strong as your weakest link.
+Your online security is only as strong as your weakest link.

 That said, while you can never have your online security fully locked down, there are a number of steps you can take to mitigate being hacked.